williamokomba/Generative_AI_OUK/README.md

 # Generative_AI_OUK
-## This repo is dedicated to Generative AI content using Jac Programming Language.
+## This repo is dedicated to Generative AI content using Jac Programming Language (https://www.jac-lang.org/learn/introduction/).
 It is jointly offered by The Open University of Kenya (OUK) and BCS Technology International Pty Limited, Australia.
 The aim is to gain a cutting-edge Generative AI skills.